RandomForestModel

 Gets the index of the active leaf in each tree.

-The active leaf is the leave that that receive the example during inference.
+The active leaf is the leaf that receives the example during inference.

 The returned value "leaves[i,j]" is the index of the active leaf for the i-th example and the j-th tree.
 Leaves are indexed by depth first exploration with the negative child visited before the positive one.